canonical/archive-auth-mirror/README.md

 $ juju run --application archive-auth-mirror '/srv/archive-auth-mirror/bin/manage-user add <user> <pass>'
 ```

-If the user is already present, its password will be updated.
+If the user is already present, their password will be updated.

 To remove a user, run